manuakasam/ZF2_3_QuickStart_Rewrite/02_services_and_servicemanager.md

 ```

 Now this looks complicated!
 Let's start to look at the `$realServiceLocator`.
 When using a Factory-Class that will be
-called from the ControllerManager it will actually inject itself as the `$serviceLocator`.
+called from the `ControllerManager` it will actually inject **itself** as the `$serviceLocator`.
 However we need the real
-ServiceManager to get to our ServiceClasses.
+`ServiceManager` to get to our Service-Classes.
 This is why we call the function `getServiceLocator()` who will give us
-the real ServiceManager.
+the real `ServiceManager`.

 //@todo Appendix link. read more information about different Manager classes and there factory implementations

-After we have the `$realServiceLocator` set up we try to get a Service called `Album\Service\AlbumService`.
-This name
+After we have the `$realServiceLocator` set up we try to get a Service called `Album\Service\AlbumServiceInterface`.
-that we're accessing is supposed to return the matching Service that we need.
-This Service is then passed along to the
+This name that we're accessing is supposed to return a Service that matches the `AlbumServiceInterface`.
+This Service
-`ListController` which will directly be returned.
+is then passed along to the `ListController` which will directly be returned.

-Note though, that we do have defined the class `Album\Service\AlbumService` but we did *not* register any Service
+Note though that we have yet to register a Service called `Album\Service\AlbumServiceInterface`.
+There's no magic
-associated with this class yet.
-If you were to refresh your browser, the factory will be called but we will be greeted
+happening that does this for us just because we give the Service the name of an Interface.
+Refresh your browser and you
-with yet another new error message.
-Check it out!
+will see this error message:

 ```text
 An error occurred